Photosynq/PhotosynQ-Documentation/docs/desktop-application/projects.md

 Once you have answered all the **Project Questions** you can select the **Take Measurement** button in the right side bar.
 The measurement will use the protocols listed underneath the button, as well as your **Current Location** as indicated on the small map.
 If no location information is available, you will see the warning **Unknown Location**.
 In this case you can still contribute a measurement, just laking the geo tag.

-::: warning
+::: warning Note
-**Note:** When you push the **Take Measurement** button, the measurement, depending on the Protocol, might start right away.
+When you push the **Take Measurement** button, the measurement, depending on the Protocol, might start right away.
 :::

 ### Save Contribution